AdobeDocs/experience-manager-65.en/help/sites-developing/i18n-translator.md

 1. Open the Translation tool. `http://<host>:<port>/libs/cq/i18n/translator.html`
 1. Use the Dictionaries drop-down menu to select the dictionary to export.
 1. If you are exporting a subset of the strings, select the items in the dictionary to export.
-Selecting no items exports all of the items.
+Selecting no items exports all the items.
 1. Click Export &gt; Export Selection As Xliff (Strings Only).
 1. In the dialog box that appears, copy the text and paste it into a text file.